mabatko/Gaming-in-AWS/README.md

 When I launch my gaming instance, I select following options:
 - **Name:** whatever
 - **Application and OS Images (Amazon Machine Image)**: Ubuntu 18.04 is not offered by AWS in a drop-down menu anymore, because it is too old.
 However, Ubuntu 18.04 AMIs are still maintained and kept up to date by Canonical - company behind Ubuntu.
-You can find the most up-to-date AMI for your region on this page: https://cloud-images.ubuntu.com/locator/ec2/ .
+You can find the most up-to-date AMI for your region on [this page](https://cloud-images.ubuntu.com/locator/ec2/).
 Copy AMI ID from there and search for it in AWS console.
 You will find the AMI under Community AMIs.
 - **Instance type:** g4ad.xlarge
 - **Key pair (login):** key pair created as a pre-requisite
 - **Network settings:**